-The following settings are available through VBoxManage modifyvm:
+The following general settings are available through VBoxManage modifyvm:

 - -name <name>: This changes the VM's name and possibly renames the internal virtual machine files, as described with VBoxManage createvm above. - -ostype <ostype>: This specifies what guest operating system is supposed to run in the VM.
-As mentioned at chapter 3.2, Creating a virtual machine, page 23, this setting is presently purely descriptive.
+As mentioned at chapter 3.2, Creating a virtual machine, page 28, this setting is presently purely descriptive.
 To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - -memory <memorysize>: This sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
-Again, see the remarks in chapter 3.2, Creating a virtual machine, page 23 for more information. - -vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
-See chapter 3.7.1, General settings, page 37 for details. - -acpi on off; -ioapic on off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; again, see chapter 3.7.1, General settings, page 37 for details. - -hwvirtex on off default: This enables or disables the use of virtualization extensions in the processor of your host system.
-This feature may still be experimental at the time you read this, and may not be enabled in your build of VirtualBox. - You can influence the BIOS logo that is displayed when a virtual machine starts up with a number of settings.
-Per default, an "innotek" logo is displayed. - With -bioslogofadein on off and -bioslogofadeout on off, you can determine whether the logo should fade in and out, respectively. - With -bioslogodisplaytime <msec> you can set how long the logo should be visible, in milliseconds. - With -bioslogoimagepath <imagepath> you can, if you are so inclined, replace the image that is shown, with your own logo.
-The image must be an uncompressed 256 color BMP file. - -biosbootmenu disabled|menuonly|messageandmenu: This specifies whether the BIOS allows the user to select a temporary boot device. menuonly suppresses the message, but the user can still press F12 to select a temporary boot device.
+Again, see the remarks in chapter 3.2, Creating a virtual machine, page 28 for more information. - -vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
+See chapter 3.7.1, General settings, page 42 for details. - -acpi on|off; -ioapic on|off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; again, see chapter 3.7.1, General settings, page 42 for details.

+- -hwvirtex on off default: This enables or disables the use of virtualization extensions in the processor of your host system. - You can influence the BIOS logo that is displayed when a virtual machine starts up with a number of settings.
+Per default, a VirtualBox logo is displayed.

+With -bioslogofadein on off and -bioslogofadeout on off, you can determine whether the logo should fade in and out, respectively.

+With -bioslogodisplaytime <msec> you can set how long the logo should be visible, in milliseconds.

+With -bioslogoimagepath <imagepath> you can, if you are so inclined, replace the image that is shown, with your own logo.
+The image must be an uncompressed 256 color BMP file.